-Library and Archive (the only designated collection in Kent), Medway has received significant Heritage Lottery Fund investment, at The Historic Dockyard Chatham, Rochester Cathedral, Eastgate House, the Huguenot Museum and the Great Lines Heritage Park.
+Medway has received significant Heritage

+Lottery Fund investment, at The Historic Dockyard

+Chatham, Rochester Cathedral, Eastgate

+House, the Huguenot Museum and the Great

+Lines Heritage Park.
+Medway is increasingly

+recognised as a creative city, and stakeholders

+are committed to nominating Medway for the

+prestigious City of Culture award.